 Shaina Sadai

-Shaina Sadai is a Ph.D. candidate at the Climate System Research Center at the University of Massachusetts, Amherst, where she conducts research on climate modeling, the Antarctic, and other science-related interests.
-She received a grant for “Multispecies Climate Justice and Sea-Level Rise,” which will be the first research project that analyzes sea-level rise as an issue of multispecies climate justice.
+Shaina Sadai, who received her Ph.D. in June 2022 and is currently the Hitz Fellow for Litigation-Relevant Science at the Union of Concerned Scientists, conducts research on climate modeling and the Antarctic.
+She received a grant for “Multispecies Climate Justice and Sea-Level Rise,” the first research project to analyze sea-level rise as an issue of multispecies climate justice.
 Shaina writes: